data-apis/array-api/spec/API_specification/data_type_functions.md

 -   **from_**: _Union\[ &lt;dtype&gt ]_

-    -   the data type, scalar or array to cast from.
+    -   data type, scalar or array to cast from.

 -   **to**: _&lt;dtype&gt_

-    -   the data type to cast to.
+    -   data type to cast to.

 #### Returns